BraXi/pragma/README.md

 # pragma
-Pragma is an custom Quake2 derived engine with strong focus on QC scripting and modding capabilities, due to heavy redesign it is not compatible with vanilla Q2 and by design _it will not run Q2 game_.
+Pragma is an custom Quake2 derived engine with strong focus on QC scripting and to serve as a clean base for stand alone projects, due to heavy redesign it is not compatible with vanilla Q2, and by design _it will not run Q2 game_.

 `BE WARNED.
 THIS IS HEAVILY UNDER CONSTRUCTION AND IN EXPERIMENTAL STAGE AND WILL CHANGE DRASTICALLY FROM TIME TO TIME.
 I DO NOT GUARANTEE THAT VERSION B WILL BE COMPATIBLE WITH VERSION A, KEEPING COMPATIBILITY IS NOT MANDATORY YET`